bentokun/petscop11delaybot/README.md

   - The bot is written in Python using PRAW, follows the same mechanic as /u/SeriouslyWhenisHL3, and is being hosted on Heroku.

 ## Can i modify and make my own
   - Anyway you want, but it would be nice if you mentioned me in the credit.
+The license is mostly just stand there.

 ## Depencies
   - Python (3.6.1)